henrinormak/Heimdall/README.md

 ## Contributing and Current Work

-Currently, Heimdall offers minimal functionality, pull requests and issues are all welcome, especially for the following topics:
+Contributions to the codebase are very welcome, for ideas on what is needed, have a look through the open issues.
+In addition, any suggestions regarding the following topics are welcome:

 * Security, interacting with the Keychain, making sure the results are kept securely etc.
 * Tests, adding tests would also likely increase security